gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 *Prove that Yang-Mills theory exists and has a mass gap.*

-The mass gap — the energy difference between the vacuum and the first excited state — is equivalent to confinement.
+The mass gap, the energy difference between the vacuum and the first excited state, is equivalent to confinement.

 If QCD has a mass gap,